Interpolating wave packets and composite wave functions in QFT and neutrino oscillation problem: Diagrammatic treatment of oscillations. Composite wave functions.

-On the other hand, the shown below form-invariance (\ref{4_4}), (\ref{4_5}) of covariant on shell one-packet wave function, similar (\ref{3_13_0_0}), assures its propagation without change of its relativistically invariant width $\sigma$ or $g_{1,2}(m,\sigma)$.
-This in turn manifests in CRG- approximation of subsection \ref{sec:CRG_app}, as the non spreading at all packet wave function (see also figure \ref{fig:1}).
-We think, this difference is also the manifestation of discussed in section \ref{sec:wp_sf_QFT} the different meaning of time in QM and QFT, that indicates its different meaning at different scales.
+On the other hand, the shown above form-invariance (\ref{4_4}), (\ref{4_5}) of covariant on shell one-packet wave function, similarly (\ref{3_13_0_0_1})--(\ref{3_13}) assures its propagation without change of its relativistically invariant width $\sigma$ or $g_{1,2}(m,\sigma)$.
+This in turn manifests in CRG- approximation of subsection \ref{sec:CRG_app}, as the non spreading at all the packet wave function (see figure \ref{fig:1}).
+We view this distinction as a manifestation of the different role of time and the different meaning of localization in QM and in QFT, as discussed in section \ref{sec:wp_sf_QFT}.